iit-DLSLab/dls2/modules/plugin_base/skeletons/periodic/README.md

   becames

       extern dls::topicType stance_status;
-* in topics.hpp, include the [TypeSupport](https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/topic/typeSupport/typeSupport.html?highlight=TopicDataType#definition-of-data-types) of each topic.
+* in topics.cpp, include the [TypeSupport](https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/topic/typeSupport/typeSupport.html?highlight=TopicDataType#definition-of-data-types) of each topic.
 Thanks to [Fast DDS-Gen](https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/topic/fastddsgen/fastddsgen.html#fast-dds-gen-for-data-types-source-code-generation), the TypeSupport of each message is automatically created from the corresponding idl file, when building the project.
 For example, if you have a custom idl file in plugin/messages/idls called stance_status.idl, you have that

       // Include the TypeSupport of each message associated to each topic
       //#include <dls_messages/dds/<idl_file_name>PubSubTypes.h> // # off-the-shelf message